mSm1th/terraform_testing/README.md

 - Terraform.
 In our case, for our static analysis we will make use of a native Terraform command - `terraform validate`.
-This will allow for a quick check to make sure you have not made a silly mistake with spelling, missing a braket, or what I believe to be more useful; checking for unused variables.
+This will allow for a quick check to make sure you have not made a silly mistake with spelling, missing a bracket, or what I believe to be more useful; checking for unused variables.

 All you will need to do here is run your terraform validate command in your code DIR.
 `terraform validate -json`

-A common exaple for errors that can be easily found is duplication.
+A common example for errors that can be easily found is duplication.
 Within the static_analysis section I have copied some code from the TF website.

 I have followed a standard of creating a `proivider.tf` file to store any provider information: